Frequently Asked Questions

 Q: I purchased Lotto Sorcerer in the past.
 Am I eligible for upgrade pricing?

 A: Yes.
-Go to http://www.satorisoftworks.com/LS/upgradels.html.
-You will need your registration codes from your previous installation.
+Go to upgradels.html.
+You will need your serial number from your previous installation.
+At this time, special upgrade sales pricing is in effect.

 Q: What is your upgrade policy?

 A: Upgrades from minor to minor versions are always free to registered users of the major version.
-For example, Upgrading from v6.3 to v6.4 will always be free to registered users of version 6, because these are minor upgrades.
-Upgrading from major versions are not free: for example, upgrading from version 5.2 to 6.5 is not free, but you may be eligible for a price break.
+For example, upgrading from v9.0 to v9.3 will always be free to registered users of version 9, because these are minor upgrades.
+Upgrading from major versions are not free: for example, upgrading from version 8 to 9 is not free, but you may be eligible for a price break.
+At this time, special upgrade sales pricing is in effect.
+Please click here for this special pricing.

 A: Releases are not based on the decimal system, but the major.minor.issue numerical system.
-"Version 6.29" means that it is the 29th release of fixes and improvements to version 6.
-"Version 6.8" is the eighth release.
-So v6.29 is far higher and newer than v6.8.
+"Version 6.34" means that it is the 34th release of fixes and improvements to version 6.
+"Version 6.9" is the ninth release of version 6.
+So v6.34 is far higher and newer than v6.9.
+This is a common misunderstanding, and for this reason, starting with version 7, the maximum minor version will never be more than "9".

 Q: All of my wheels have disappeared when I upgraded!